logo of Mayan sun in a circle with a purple outline

 The ideal place to reside

 Belizean Dreams Resort in Hopkins is the ideal place to sojourn when this week of revelry takes place this year.
-Choose a Belize all inclusive package and add-ons that fit your budget so you can focus your time and attention on the week-long party.
+Choose an all inclusive package and add-ons that fit your budget so you can focus your time and attention on the week-long party.

-Currently, there’s a deal described on the resort menu that can save you money, and since this discounted special doesn’t end until December 22, 2023, you may still be able to book accommodations during this annual celebration.
+Currently, there’s a deal described on the resort website that can save you money, and since this discounted special for a couple weeks, you may still be able to book accommodations during this annual celebration.
 Sound like a cultural experience that’s too good to miss?
 Trust your instincts.
 You’re going to love every minute.